-Tags — The Security labels which can include ACLs, workflow specific functions, etc.
+Tags — The Security labels can include ACLs, workflow-specific functions, etc.

 Advancement of standards commonly starts with an excited group of volunteers however until FHIR® arrives at a degree of development, governments are not prone to compose it into guideline – and adoption is probably going to be slower.
 HL7 V3 was generally fruitful in the Netherlands, Canada, and England as the standard was utilized to help interoperable electronic medical records programs.

 2. The cost of adoption

 For a popular and large-sized organization adopting a great standard like FHIR, which covers a very wide scope, the issue often lies in matching your existing domain to the standard’s concepts.
 The internal domain model will differ from the standard the organizations trying to adopt.